AegisZoom/Vaccination-Database/README.md

 Mathieu, E., Ritchie, H., Ortiz-Ospina, E. et al. A global database of COVID-19 vaccinations.
 Nat Hum Behav 5, 947–953 (2021). https://doi.org/10.1038/s41562-021-01122-8

-Note: The dataset can more accessibly be downloaded here: https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations
+**Note**: The dataset can more accessibly be downloaded here: https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations

 A total of nine csv files were supplied for the purpose of this task, and a database needed to be designed to house everything.
-The example below features *Ireland.csv*, a csv file detailing vaccination statistics for Ireland across the COVID-19 pandemic for each available COVID-19 vaccine brand with citations provided.
+The example below features *Ireland.csv*, a csv file detailing vaccination statistics for Ireland across the COVID-19 pandemic with citations and available manufacturers provided.

 ![Dataset](https://github.com/AegisZoom/Vaccination-Database/blob/main/Images/Dataset.PNG)

-The contents of all the other source csv files are described below:
+The contents of all the other source csv files used for the assessment are described below.
+For more detailed descriptions, please see *Database Concepts A4 Phase 1.pdf* in the *csv_data* folder.

-- **China.csv**: Equivalent in contents to *Ireland.csv*, except that it covers vaccianations in China instead.
+- **China.csv**: Equivalent in contents to *Ireland.csv*, except that it covers vaccinations in China instead.
-- **India.csv**: Equivalent in contents to *Ireland.csv*, except that it covers vaccianations in India instead.
+- **India.csv**: Equivalent in contents to *Ireland.csv*, except that it covers vaccinations in India instead.
 - **locations.csv**: Lists all nations and their available vaccines on their last observation dates with citations.
-- **United States.csv**: Equivalent in contents to *Ireland.csv*, except that it covers vaccianations in the United States instead.
+- **United States.csv**: Equivalent in contents to *Ireland.csv*, except that it covers vaccinations in the United States instead.
 - **us_state_vaccinations.csv**: Provides various vaccination statistics for each state in the US across the COVID-19 pandemic, including full vaccinations, daily vaccinations, and boosters administered.
 - **vaccinations.csv**: Provides various vaccination statistics for each nation across the COVID-19 pandemic, including full vaccinations, daily vaccinations, and boosters administered.
 - **vaccinations-by-age-group.csv**: Provides various vaccination statistics for each nation per age group across the COVID-19 pandemic.